 Breakfasts (32 meals in total)

-Activia 24 cup pack yogourt; the Greek type has more protein and this brand has probiotics for your digestive health as well
+-Activia 24 cup pack yogurt; the Greek type has more protein and this brand has probiotics for your digestive health as well

-*I found a LACTOSE-FREE Activia yogourt in August 2019 and it tastes AWESOME
+-*I found a LACTOSE-FREE Activia yogurt in August 2019 and it tastes AWESOME

-a one liter container of unsweetened pure juice is 4 one cup servings
+-a one lire container of unsweetened pure juice is 4 one cup servings

 12 meals - oatmeal w/berries, and 1 toast w/pb and milk